 What happens when the candidate is judged to pass and meet the Teachers' Standards (Early Years)?

-We notify the National College for Teaching and Learning (NCTL) and EYTS will be awarded.
+We notify the Department for Education (DfE) and EYTS will be awarded.
 A certificate will be sent to the candidate.

 For more information about this Assessment Only route, please view the Department of Education website.

 Support and guidance will be provided on how to put together and present your evidence for assessment.

 It is important that the early years setting, as the candidate's employer, is committed to the candidate undertaking this route and the candidate must seek the permission of the manager/head teacher to support the application.